 This is a convenient way to test whether Emacs is idle.

 my-resume-timer;; is active, the next time this function is called from ;; its main idle timer, deactivate

-my-resume-timer. (when resume-timer (cancel-timer resume-timer)) ...do the work for a while... (when taking-a-break (setq resume-timer (run-with-idle-timer ;; Compute an idle time break-length ;; more than the current value. (time-add (current-idle-time) (seconds-to-time break-length)) nil 'timer-function))))
+my-resume-timer. (when my-resume-timer (cancel-timer my-resume-timer)) ...do the work for a while... (when taking-a-break (setq my-resume-timer (run-with-idle-timer ;; Compute an idle time break-length ;; more than the current value. (time-add (current-idle-time) break-length) nil 'my-timer-function))))